williamblake333/ESP32-BLE-CompositeHID-Tractyl-Manuform-Keyboard/README.md

 ## Installation
 - (Make sure your IDE of choice has support for ESP32 boards available.
 [Instructions can be found here.](https://github.com/espressif/arduino-esp32#installation-instructions))
-- In the Arduino IDE go to "Sketch" -> "Include Library" -> "Add .ZIP Library..." and select the file you just downloaded.
+- Download the zip version of this library from Github using either the "Code" -> "Download Zip" button or by cloning this repository to your Arduino library folder.
+If using the downloaded zip method, in the Arduino IDE go to "Sketch" -> "Include Library" -> "Add .ZIP Library..." and select the file you just downloaded.
+- Repeat the previous step but for the [NimBLE library](https://github.com/h2zero/NimBLE-Arduino)
-- In the Arduino IDE go to "Tools" -> "Manage Libraries..." -> Filter for "NimBLE-Arduino" by h2zero and install.
+- Using the Arduino IDE Library manager, download the "Callback" library by Tom Stewart.
-- You can now go to "File" -> "Examples" -> "ESP32-BLE-CompositeHID" and select an example to get started.
+- In the Arduino IDE, you can now go to "File" -> "Examples" -> "ESP32-BLE-CompositeHID" and select an example to get started.

 ## Example